 The ninth annual TIA Tennis Forum—with a focus on addressing the current marketplace, outlining industry efforts under way, and presenting the latest news and trends—will be held on Monday, Aug.
 29, at the Grand Hyatt New York City, starting at 8:30 a.m.
 Please register for the Forum here.
 The Forum will be followed on Tuesday by a roundtable working session to examine ways to better engage consumers in an age of disruption that is impacting industry businesses, manufacturers and retailers.

-The eighth annual TIA Tennis Forum will be Monday, Aug.
-31, on the Ballroom level of the Grand Hyatt New York City, right before play begins at the 2015 US Open.
-Free to attend, the Forum will present the latest news about the state of the tennis industry, including participation, equipment sales data, grassroots initiatives, Youth Tennis, updates from the USTA, and more.
-Plus, in a ceremony at the conclusion of the Forum, Peter Burwash will become the 10th inductee into the Tennis Industry Hall of Fame: Eve Kraft and Eugene Scott.
+Register now for the ninth annual TIA Tennis Forum, which will be Monday, Aug.
+29, on the Ballroom level of the Grand Hyatt New York City, right before play begins at the 2016 US Open.
+In addition to presenting the latest news about the tennis industry, the Forum will include a ceremony honoring the two inductees into the Tennis Industry Hall of Fame: Eve Kraft and Eugene Scott.

 The tennis industry and PHIT America are joining forces to promote the sport of tennis and increase physical activity throughout the country.
 The TIA is encouraging any group that holds tennis events to designate PHIT KIDS as their designated charity to help increase awareness of efforts under way at PHIT America.

 The ninth annual TIA Tennis Forum will be Monday, Aug.
 29, on the Ballroom level of the Grand Hyatt New York City, right before play begins at the 2016 US Open.
 To register, visit TennisIndustry.org/forum.

 Want to find out the latest developments on the USTA National Campus—the new home for American tennis?
 Join our free webinar on Tuesday, May 24, at 11 a.m.
 ET.